-Underwatered orchids are prone to drooping, wilting, flower loss, blossom loss, and eventually death.
+Underwatered orchids are prone to drooping, wilting, flower loss, blossom loss, and eventually death, especially in extremely sunny conditions.
 You can recognize any of these as sure signs that it’s time to water your orchids.

 - Drooping leaves, lost flower bulbs, and leaf loss are all signs of parched orchids.

 - Unfortunately, moisture meters don’t work with orchids since they prefer dry soil.